ldtteam/MinecoloniesWiki/source/systems/pathing.md

 ## Pathblocks

-On certain <a href="https://github.com/ldtteam/minecolonies/blob/version/main/src/main/resources/data/minecolonies/tags/blocks/pathblocks.json">pathblocks</a>, your colonists move faster and stick to the paths when pathfinding.
+On certain [pathblocks](https://github.com/ldtteam/minecolonies/blob/version/main/src/main/resources/data/minecolonies/tags/blocks/pathblocks.json), your colonists move faster and stick to the paths when pathfinding.
 Building roads out of these can help keep them on a safe path and get them around the colony faster.

 ## Waypoints and Decorative Paths